 I haven’t seen John in many, many years and I’m very sad to hear of his passing.
 My heart goes out to his family and friends.

 As I get older and keep losing people I believe the time we have with someone is just a moment.
 I hope that somehow John knows that the moments we spent together made a wonderful mark on me and I am forever grateful to have been influenced by his wisdom, style and humor.
 RIP John Berry xo

 As this year, 2015 is coming to an end there have been so many interesting experiences, losses, triumphs and my heart is full of love and joy for all of it!
-Here are some of my favorite images… I LOVE MY LIFE! xo
+Here are some of my favorite images… My sweet friend LOUISE POST and Me My inspiration PENELOPE SPHEERIS and Me!
+My movie mom ROBYN PETERSON My dear friend BUCK SHANTY aka Mr. Moloney and me!
+I LOVE MY LIFE! xo